anoopchoudharyfs/BuyerRegistration/README.md

 ##MVP

-The MVP provides one endpoint, allowing you to update a bidders status on an auction which will be stored in a CosmosDB collection.
+The MVP provides one endpoint, allowing you to update a buyers status on an auction which will be stored in a CosmosDB collection.

 ![Artifacts](./docs/Layers.png)